KavinduLakmal2000/KavinduLakmal2000/README.md

 - 👋 Hi, My name is Kavindu Lakmal.
 I'm 22 years old.
 I'm From Sri Lanka.
 - 👀 I’m interested in Arduino & NodeMCU programming.
 - 👀 Working on IOT and Home Automation Systems.
-- 🌱 I’m currently learning JAVA, WEB Development, C#, python, C++, C
+- 🌱 I’m currently learning JAVA, WEB Development, C#, python, C++, C, JS
 - 📫 You can reach me from kavindulakmal2000@gamil.com

 Just a random guy, who loves to play with computers and electronics !